-National Oilwell Varco, often referred to as NOV, is an American company based in Houston, Texas, which operates internationally.
+National Oilwell Varco, often called NOV, is an American company based in Houston, Texas, which operates internationally.
 It is one of the biggest providers of equipment and parts to the oil and gas industry.

 NOV provides oil and gas exploration and production companies with everything from heavy hardware like top drives, derricks, and mud pumps to electronics and control systems to complete drilling rigs.
-NOV an also claim to be the largest employer in Houston.
+NOV can also claim to be the largest employer in Houston.

 Both of these early companies made equipment for oil drilling, like derricks and pumps.
 By 1987 the two had come together through a circuitous path to create National Oilwell.

-The list of products they offer is long and technical and includes subsea production systems, floating production systems, offshore rigs and components like power systems, drilling pressure control, and iron roughnecks, and many, many more.
+The list of products they offer is long and technical.
+It includes subsea production systems, floating production systems, offshore rigs, components like power systems, drilling pressure control, iron roughnecks, and many more.

 The company is divided into three main segments focused on the rigs, technology, and solutions for completing production projects: